THE ALBUM

 Atelier Schnegg, 2020

-Three songs were laid down live with George Leitenberger, who lent his wonderful hybrid picking on acoustic as well as electric guitar.
+Three songs were laid down live with additional parts by George Leitenberger, who lent his hybrid picking on acoustic as well as electric guitar.

 This set of songs continues along the musical path traced by the acclaimed album Raw Love.
 Released in 2018, Raw Love was a duo project with George Leitenberger, and was nominated for the German music journalists’ «Best album of the year award 2018».